skymethod/spc/README.md

 - Episode-level all-time total listener[²](#listener-def) count

-- Episode-level listener[²](#listener-def) histogram, expressed as a segment resolution (e.g. `1m`) and an array of per-resolution percentages of how many listeners listened to that segment
+- Episode-level listener[²](#listener-def) histogram, expressed as a segment resolution (e.g. 60 seconds) and an array of per-resolution percentages of how many listeners listened to that segment

 <a name="follower-def">[1]</a> a _follower_ is defined as a single person, across devices, that has indicated interest in receiving special notifications/autodownloads of new episodes for a given show